 top of page

-HISTORY OF THE OSTIONAL NATIONAL WILDLIFE REFUGE
+THE OSTIONAL NATIONAL WILDLIFE REFUGE IN COSTA RICA

 The Ostional National Wildlife Refuge was established in 1983 with the primary mission as the conservation of sea turtles and the protection of their reproductive habitat.
 The Refuge extends 15 km along the shoreline, including the beaches of Ostional, Nosara, Pelada, and Guiones on the Guanacaste peninsula.
 It covers 200 m of coastline, also extending inland along estuaries and mangroves and including 3 nautical miles of marine protected area.